chainer/chainer/docs/source/guides/report.rst

 Naming rule for the reported values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So, you have known almost everything about :class:`~chainer.Reporter`.
+So, you know almost everything about :class:`~chainer.Reporter`.
-However, one content is remained.
+However, there is one more thing.
 It is what is the naming rule for the reported values,
-especially when the values are reported from links that is not the root of the link hierarchy.
+especially when the values are reported from a link that is not the root of the link hierarchy.

 As we explained in the previous section, the root of links is named as ``'main'``
 by the the :class:`~chainer.training.StandardUpdater` and the names of reported
 values in the root have the prefix ``'main/'``.
-When the values are reported from links that is not the root of the link hierarchy,
+When the values are reported from a link that is not the root of the link hierarchy,
 the prefix of the names are determined by the link hierarchy, or
 :func:`~chainer.Link.namedlinks`.